codurance/open-space/packages/frontend/README.md

 ### `docker-compose up`

 Launches a build and runs the container.
 The first time this may take a little longer.
-Open a browser at `http://localhost:5000`.
+Open a browser at `http://localhost:5000` and you will see the app.

 ## How to run in production